jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 :::
 :::

-For more information about these limits, see [Limits](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/limits.html) in the *Amazon Kinesis Analytics Developer Guide*.
+For more information about these limits, see [Limits](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/limits.html) in the *Amazon Kinesis Data Analytics Developer Guide*.

 Amazon Kinesis Video Streams Limits {#limits-akv}
 -----------------------------------